patrick-crawford/WEB422-Backup/notes/intro-web-api-security.md

 #### jsonwebtoken

 The ["jsonwebtoken" module](https://www.npmjs.com/package/jsonwebtoken) (available using `npm install jsonwebtoken --save` &amp; added to server.js using: `var jwt = require('jsonwebtoken');`).
-In our application, this module is used primairly to **"sign"** our JSON payload with a 'secret' and generate the token, ie:
+In our application, this module is used primarily to **"sign"** our JSON payload with a 'secret' and generate the token, ie:

 ```javascript
 var token = jwt.sign({ userName: 'bob' }, 'secret');